Yeah, folks, if you're on hold on the phones out there, once again, I beg you to stay.

 Well, there's nobody else like me.

-I and others who agree with me, were just reamed for being critical of Obama.
+I and others who agree with me were just reamed for being critical of Obama.

-He's simply being co-opted by the politics, or do you believe he doesn't really have a sense of how to get there?
+Or do you believe he doesn't really have a sense of how to get there?

-Well, I think A, he's had a hard time, like a lot of politicians saying, what's my vision of American 2050?
+Well, I think, A, he's had a hard time, like a lot of politicians, saying, what's my vision of American 2050?

-New foundation for watching.
+New foundation for what?

 They really should bring in some outside people to give him some vision.